Skip to Content

 Requirements for advancing to candidacy are:

-A dissertation proposal should identify an interesting research problem, provide motivation for studying it, review the relevant literature, propose an approach for solving the problem, and present at least some preliminary results.
-The written proposal must be submitted to the preliminary thesis committee ahead of time (one week minimum, two weeks recommended) and then presented in the oral preliminary exam.
+A dissertation proposal should identify an unsolved research problem that will be developed by the student into an important component of their dissertation.
+Students should provide motivation, a review of relevant literature, a possible approach for solving the problem, and present some preliminary results.
+The written proposal must be submitted to the preliminary thesis committee and program coordinator ahead of time (one week minimum, two weeks recommended) and then presented to the committee in the oral preliminary exam.
 The preliminary thesis committee is chaired by the faculty advisor and must include at least two more faculty members, at least one of them from Statistics.
 The faculty on the preliminary thesis committee typically continue to serve on the doctoral thesis committee, but changes are allowed.
 Please see Rackham rules on thesis committees for more information.

-At the oral preliminary exam, the committee will ask questions about the proposal and the relevant background and either elect to accept the proposal as both substantial and feasible, ask for specific revisions, or decline the proposal.
+At the oral preliminary exam, the committee will ask the student questions about the proposed work and either elect to accept the proposal as both substantial and feasible, ask for specific revisions, or decline the proposal.
 The unanimous approval of the proposal by the committee is necessary for the student to advance to candidacy.

 Additional Information: